pingcap/docs/tidb-cloud/manage-user-access.md

 - Assign different users with different project roles.
 - Configure project settings.
 For example, configure different alert settings for different projects.

-## User Roles
+## User roles

-TiDB Cloud defines different user roles to mange different permissions of TiDB Cloud users in organizations, projects, or both.
+TiDB Cloud defines different user roles to manage different privileges of TiDB Cloud users in organizations, projects, or both.

-You can apply these permissions only at the organization level or the project level.
-Make sure to carefully plan the hierarchy of your organizations and projects for security consideration.
+You can grant roles to a user at the organization level or the project level.
+Make sure to carefully plan the hierarchy of your organizations and projects for security considerations.

 ### Organization roles